Last Updated on

 Push notifications

-Another big part of the mobile app experience is the ability to send push notifications to visitors.
+Another big part of the mobile app experience is the ability to send push notifications.
 Push notifications are the best way to engage users today, far more direct and personal than email, more reliable than social media and much cheaper than SMS.

 Progressive web apps let you send push notifications from your website, though only to Android users.
 Still, this is a much larger share of people you can reach than with a regular mobile website.